samuelgerard/nrf24l01_module/README.md

 Base set up and testing done

+Please consult Transmitter_basic.io for "Somewhat" complete documentation of my "Current" research and findings so far.

 Next Steps:
   - Read "under the hood" of the librarys
   - Consult the RF24Network Library (upwards OSI layer 3 stack)